Let’s work together!

 I learned to think differently about what work is.
 US-based start ups helped me work differently too.
 Vayable gave me a platform to offer tours (a paid model of my free blog content along with a human connection; I now run them through NavigateParis.com), and Skillshare asked me to create a course that was travel inspired.
 I don’t think I fully realized how much people love maps until I created that course.
 The community and enthusiasm around that course was unparalleled.
 I loved having students all around the world.

 To this day, my blog remains my best business card, having my work published in various publications, and landing me big name clients like Louis Vuitton and Moët Hennessy for unlikely projects I never otherwise would have known existed.
 I also love working for smaller companies like La Cuisine Paris, or Hardware Club.
-And some of my best moments come from the 1-on-1 time I get to spend with individuals helping them reach their goals.
+And some of my best moments come from the 1-on-1 coaching time I get to spend with individuals and creatives helping them reach their goals.

 I’ve shared many more stories on Prêt à Voyager and my business blog.